ryan-junio-oliveira/ryan-junio-oliveira/README.md

 - **Interests and Hobbies:** Information about your interests outside of technology, such as hobbies, sports, volunteering activities, etc.
 - **Professional Goals:** Your short-term and long-term career goals, and how you hope to achieve them.

-Adding this information can provide a more comprehensive view of who you are as a professional and person.
+Adding this information can provide a more comprehensive view of who you are as a professional and person.-->